kmusayeva/SharedAS/README.md

 - **License**: GPLv2

 ## Installation
-Change the directory to SharedAS source directory.
+Set the current directory to SharedAS source directory.
 Run install_sharedas.R

 ## Usage
 Please see the documentation.